-\begin{remark} We highlight the merits of the proposed approach: 1) Unlike the typical VFL formulations \cite{liu2019communication,chen2020vafl}, our approach keeps labels at the clients.
-Thus, the local problems are fully separable.
-There is no sample synchronization need during local updates; 2) By utilizing the proposed merging technique, we can generate a global model at the server, which makes use of the full-featured data. {This makes the testing stage flexible: the clients can process data with either partial feature (by using its local parameters $(\{\theta_{m,d}\}, w_m)$), or the full data set (by requesting $(\{\theta_{0,d}\}, w_0)$ from the server)}. \end{remark}
+\begin{remark} We highlight the merits of the proposed approach: 1) Unlike the typical VFL formulations \cite{liu2019communication,chen2020vafl}, our approach keeps the labels at the clients.
+Hence, the local problems are fully separable.
+There is no sample-drawing synchronization needed during local updates; 2) By utilizing the proposed merging technique, we can generate a global model at the server, which makes use of full features. {This makes the inference stage flexible: the clients can use either partial features (by using its local parameters $(\{\theta_{m,d}\}, w_m)$) or the full features by requesting $(\{\theta_{0,d}\}, w_0)$ from the server or letting the server do the inference}. \end{remark}

 \begin{remark} Our formulation \eqref{eq.hyFL-1main} and our proposed algorithm naturally reduce to existing FL models.
-For example, in the extreme case, all the local clients have all the features and the matching patterns are fixed, and the distance function is chosen as $\ell_2$-norm square (i.e., ${\rm dist}(a,b)=\norm{a-b}^2_2$), then the HyFEM becomes FedProx if the local problem is~\eqref{eq:local_prox}. \end{remark}
+Consider, for example, every local client has all the features and their matching patterns are fixed, and the distance function is chosen as $\ell_2$-norm square (i.e., ${\rm dist}(a,b)=\norm{a-b}^2_2$).
+Then, HyFEM becomes FedProx with the local problem~\eqref{eq:local_prox}. \end{remark}

-\begin{remark} In practice, we perform inexact minimization for the local problem~\eqref{eq:local_prox}.
-As an alternative, locally we can ignore the regularizer and optimize the following local problem for a few iterations:
+\begin{remark} In practice, we inexactly solve the local problem~\eqref{eq:local_prox}.
+As an alternative, locally we can ignore the regularizer and approximately solve the following local problem for a few iterations:

 We name this alternative as HyFEM-Avg.
-Compare with HyFEM-Prox, the gradient estimation is easier, and it requires much less memory for the local clients. \end{remark}
+Compare with HyFEM-Prox, the gradient estimation is easier, and it requires much less memory of the local clients. \end{remark}